eliuahu/seebeck-effect-research-work/README.md

 This repository contains research on the Seebeck effect, focused on optimizing the Seebeck coefficient through various machine learning models and clustering methods.

+"Optimization of Physical Experiment Using Machine Learning and Data Analysis: A Case Study on the Seebeck Effect"

 ### Academic Paper

 Detailed results of the research are described in this PDF document: